manpritsingh-mod/Demo-test-pipeline/final_review.md

 >
 > Q3 was about extending UnifiedCI to React projects and exploring how AI/ML can help in CI/CD.
 >
-> And in Q4, I focused on innovation — ML-based node selection and mobile CI/CD.
+> And in Q4, I focused on innovation — ML-based node selection, mobile CI/CD, and I also participated in a hackathon on Self-Healing CI/CD with Agentic AI.
 >
 > So the journey has been — learn, build, extend, and now innovate.